 The Organization operates its store under a support agreement with Ten Thousand Villages of Akron, Pennsylvania.
 The arrangement essentially provides the Organization with start-up support, initial inventory and sharing loans, and use of certain trademarks.
 The Store agrees to diligently and continuously market and sell Ten Thousand Villages-Akron products at retail, so that sales of the products constitute a minimum of eighty percent of the Store's total annual sales.
+For the fiscal year ended March 31, 2014, the Organization was in compliance with the eighty percent requirement as they recorded approximately eighty-three percent in Ten Thousand Villages-Akron sales.
 For the fiscal year ended March 31, 2013, the Organization was not in compliance with the eighty percent requirement as they recorded approximately seventy-four percent in Ten Thousand Villages-Akron sales.
-The Organization is currently formulating a plan to meet the requirement for fiscal year 2014 and does not believe that its lack of compliance with this support agreement will have a significant impact on the Organization's activities.
 The agreement extended for an initial term of three years and is automatically renewed for additional one-year terms unless notice is given by either party, at least ninety days before the end of a contract year.